Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     The client can request server state or [metadata](#media-control-metadata-properties) information from the server, and receive it through an event handler.

+- Updating and Retrieving Playlist

+    You can [create a playlist](#updating-and-retrieving-playlist) on the server side, and then retrieve that information on the client side.

+- Setting and Getting Playback Capability

+    You can [set the playback capability"](#setting-and-getting-playback-capability) on the server side, and then get that capability on the client side.

 ## Prerequisites

-To enable your application to use the media controller functionality, follow these steps:
+To enable your application to use the media controller functionality:

 1. The application has to request permission by adding the following privilege to the `tizen-manifest.xml` file: